AY2324S2-CS2113-T11-1/tp/docs/UserGuide.md

 ~~~
 * Input `minutes` must be in numerical form and can be more than 60.
 * Example: *120 minutes implies 2 hours*
+* Extraneous parameters for this command will be ignored.
+For example: `focus set 10 123` will be taken as `focus set 10`.

 Example of usage:
 ~~~